MrHus/LearnLodash/README.md

 Once you are on the breakpoint you can start digging around in the `console` by entering expressions there.
 You should have access to all variables which are on the scope of the current breakpoint.

+# Solutions

+The solutions can be found in the solutions branch.
+It is recommended to view the solutions after the workshop is over.